Porter H. Dale

-Porter Hinman Dale (March 1, 1867 – October 6, 1933) was a member of both the United States House of Representatives and later the United States Senate from Vermont.
+Porter Hinman Dale (March 1, 1867 – October 6, 1933) was an American educator, lawyer, and politician who served as a member of both the United States House of Representatives from 1915 to 1923, and the United States Senate from Vermont from 1923 to 1933.

 Early life and career

 The son of Lieutenant Governor George N. Dale and Helen (Hinman) Dale, Porter Dale was born in Island Pond, Vermont on March 1, 1867.

 Dale attended public schools in his hometown and went on to study at Eastman Business College.
 Later he studied in Philadelphia and Boston, and he spent two years studying elocution and oratory with James Edward Murdoch, a Shakespearean scholar and actor.

 Upon completion of his education, he taught school at the Green Mountain Seminary in Waterbury, Vermont, and at Bates College in Lewiston, Maine.
 Dale then studied law with his father, was admitted to the bar in 1896, and practiced in Island Pond.
 After the death of his father, Dale practiced in partnership with Harry B. Amey.

 Dale served as chief deputy collector of customs at Island Pond from 1897 to 1910, when he resigned and was appointed judge of the Brighton municipal court.
-He also served in the state militia as colonel on the staff Governor Josiah Grout, and he was also involved in the lumber, electric, and banking businesses.
+He also served in the state militia as colonel on the staff of Governor Josiah Grout, and he was also involved in the lumber, electric, and banking businesses.

 In 1900 he was an unsuccessful candidate for the Republican nomination in the election for Vermont's Second District seat in the U.S. House.
 Dale was elected to the Vermont State Senate in 1910 and served two two-year terms.

 House of Representatives

 In 1914, Dale was a candidate for the Republican U.S. House nomination in Vermont's 2nd District.
 He defeated Alexander Dunnett on the 21st ballot at the state party convention, and went on to win the general election.
-He served from March 4, 1915 to August 11, 1923, when he resigned to become a candidate for the United States Senate.
+He served from March 4, 1915, to August 11, 1923, when he resigned to become a candidate for the United States Senate.
 Dale served as chairman of the Committee on Expenditures in the Department of the Treasury during the Sixty-Sixth and Sixty-Seventh Congresses.